Whenever I walk on this road that supplies access to Trestle Creek and Parker Creek Falls I always find something new to photograph.

 Pale Swallowtail Butterfly (Papilio eurymedon) - May

-Nectar stop on foxglove, snakelily, ready to land and sunning itself on the road.
+Nectar stop on Round-tooth Snake-lily (Dichelostemma multiflorum) and sunning itself on the road.

 See the wing differences between it and its cousin above?